squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 == Squid 3.1 ==

 The set of new Squid 3.1 features has not been fully determined yet.
 The set will determine the release timeline.
-To minimize noise and the number of half-baked abandoned features, two Features sets are established: TODO List and Wish List.

 Some features have already been completed and merged into the codebase for 3.1 release.
 They are:
  * [:Features/IPv6]